DanielF29/Prototipical_Parts/README.md

 # ProtoPNets
-Repository with some codes to train and test ProtoPNets (Thanks to Chaofan Chen, original autor of ProtoPNet)
+Repository with some codes to train and test ProtoPNets (Thanks to Chaofan Chen et. al, original autor of ProtoPNet, https://github.com/cfchen-duke/ProtoPNet)